scull7/patron/README.md

 # patron
 A wrapper around the hyper.rs library to allow for targeted clients to specific remote APIs.
+This library should be useful on it's own or as a building block for specific remote API wrappers.

-## The dream interface
+## The Interface

 ### Exports
 We want to give out an owned `std::sync::Arc` wrapped client so that the user can